A Day Trip Guide to Mykines, the Faroe Islands’ Land of Maybe

 If your ferry is cancelled due to bad weather, full refunds are available.

-…BUT YOU DO HAVE TO PAY A HIKING FEE
+YOU HAVE TO PAY A VISITING FEE

 BRING SEASICKNESS TABLETS